Don’t Purchase Nitrogen Filled Tires

 With that said, many Toyota experts don’t recommend it because nitrogen should be a substitute for regular tire care and maintenance.
 Tires need proper inflation pressure for tire performance and safety.
 For normal daily use, then, the regular compressed air you use works fine.
 Even if you have your tires filled with nitrogen, you still need to have them pumped up from time to time, but buyers can sometimes become too confident about these tires and fail to have them filled up on time.

-Learn More with Earl Stewart Toyota of North Palm Beach!
+Learn More with Earl Stewart Toyota!